LaffertyDev/SkyHigh/readme.md

 ## Playing

 You can download built artifacts using the [releases](https://github.com/LaffertyDev/SkyHigh/releases) on GitHub.
 Download your appropriate build and run the game.

+You can also download the latest on [Itch.IO](https://lafferty.itch.io/sky-high).

 You may get security warnings on Windows.
 Ignore and run at your own risk.